Brandin Cooks

-Brandin Tawan Cooks (born September 25, 1993) is an American professional football wide receiver.
-He played college football for the Oregon State Beavers, earning consensus All-American honors before being selected by the New Orleans Saints in the first round of the 2014 NFL draft.
-Cooks has also played for the New England Patriots, Los Angeles Rams, Houston Texans, and Dallas Cowboys.
+Brandin Tawan Cooks (born September 25, 1993) is an American professional football wide receiver for the San Francisco 49ers of the National Football League (NFL).
+He played college football for the Oregon State Beavers, receiving the Fred Biletnikoff Award and consensus All-American honors in 2013 after leading the NCAA in receiving yards.
+Cooks was selected by the New Orleans Saints in the first round of the 2014 NFL draft and has also played for the New England Patriots, Los Angeles Rams, Houston Texans, Dallas Cowboys, and Buffalo Bills.

 Early life

-Cooks was born in Stockton, California, to Worth Cooks Sr. and Andrea Cooks on September 25, 1993.
-Worth Sr. died of a heart attack when Brandin was six years old and Cooks and his three brothers, Fred, Worth Jr., and Andre, were thereafter raised by their mother.
+Cooks was born in Stockton, California, to Worth Cooks Sr. and Andrea (Glasper) Cooks on September 25, 1993.
+Worth died of a heart attack when Brandin was six years old and Cooks and his three brothers, Fred, Worth Jr., and Andre, were thereafter raised by their mother.
 He attended Lincoln High School in Stockton, where he played high school football for the Trojans.
 As a sophomore, Cooks recorded 29 receptions for 600 yards and seven touchdowns.
 As a junior, he had 46 receptions for 783 yards and 10 touchdowns, while also collecting three interceptions on the defensive side of the ball.
 As a senior, Cooks had 66 receptions for 1,125 yards and 11 touchdowns.
 He was ranked by the Rivals.com recruiting network as the 26th-best wide receiver and the 240th overall prospect in his class.
 Cooks originally committed to play college football at UCLA but changed to Oregon State University.
-In addition to football, he also played basketball and ran track in high school.
+In addition to high school football, he played basketball and ran track.